QuanlingDeng/LEMDA/README.md

 - For Figure 9, run LEMDA.m in the LEMDA folder to generate a set of Figures then use them as subfigures for Figure 9.

 - For Figure 8, run EuDAloop2CF.m and EuDAloop3nxCF.m in folder LaEuDA.
-These loop files requires substantial computational cost, there were ran in clusters.
+These loop files require substantial computational cost, there were run in clusters.
 We suggest using parallel computing here as well.

 - For Figure 7, run EuDACF.m in folder LaEuDA;